awsdocs/amazon-s3-developer-guide/doc_source/crr-status.md

 + If requesting an object from the source bucket – Amazon S3 returns the `x-amz-replication-status` header if the object in your request is eligible for replication\.

   For example, suppose that in your replication configuration, you specify the object prefix `TaxDocs` requesting Amazon S3 to replicate objects with the key name prefix `TaxDocs`\.
 Then, any objects you upload with this key name prefix—for example, `TaxDocs/document1.pdf`—are eligible for replication\.
 For any object request with this key name prefix, Amazon S3 returns the `x-amz-replication-status` header with one of the following values for the object's replication status: `PENDING`, `COMPLETED`, or `FAILED`\.
+**Note**
+After you upload an object, if the object replication fails, there is no mechanism to retry the failed replications\.
+You must upload the object again for Amazon S3 to replicate the object\.
 + If requesting an object from the destination bucket – Amazon S3 returns the `x-amz-replication-status` header with value `REPLICA` if the object in your request is a replica that Amazon S3 created\.

 You can find the object replication state in the console using the AWS CLI, or programmatically using the AWS SDK\.